-Working in outdoor encampments over the years, I have witnessed two approaches to lighting.
+Working in outdoor encampments over the years, I have witnessed two main approaches to lighting.
 One approach is to try and banish the darkness with powerful lights that illuminate your full field of vision.
 The other approach seeks to provide sufficient light to to provide orientation and safety but to allow our eyes to adapt somewhat to the darkness.

 There are pros and cons to each approach but unfortunately, they do not tend to work well together.

 Pressurised lanterns provide clear, bright and relatively white light.
 They represent the technological pinnacle of liquid or gas fuelled lighting and if I was receiving surgery in a remote field hospital I would be very grateful for that technology.